-Prerequisite: Admission to the Master of Education Degree in Educational Leadership program or a waiver from the Coordinator for Educational Leadership

-A performance-based course that will prepare aspiring school leaders with theoretical knowledge, critical thinking, and leadership skills to understand the organization and administration of American public schools in creating an effective learning environment to meet the success of all students.
+Prerequisite: Admission to the Master of Education Degree in Educational Leadership program or a waiver from the Coordinator for Educational Leadership A performance-based course that will prepare aspiring school leaders with theoretical knowledge, critical thinking, and leaders with theoretical knowledge, critical thinking, and leadership skills to understand the organization and administration of American public schools in creating an effective learning environment to meet the success of all students.
 Emphasis will be placed on the students' understanding of managing the organization, the allocation and utilization of resources, the operational plans and procedures, and financial resources.
 The course will also prepare students to assume responsibility for school administration with appropriate communication and technology skills, respect and value of human diversity, and the ability to work with diverse population.